-Researchers work to improve efficacy of blood transfusions for preterm babiesNovember 22nd, 2012 in Pediatrics /
+Researchers work to improve efficacy of blood transfusions for preterm babiesNovember 22, 2012 in Medicine & Health / Pediatrics

 (Medical Xpress)—Results of new research from the University of Adelaide are a promising step forward in helping to improve the quality of life-saving blood transfusions for preterm babies, by reducing the likelihood of adverse inflammatory responses to the blood.

 Blood transfusions are among the most common medical procedures experienced by preterm babies, who are often anaemic and suffer blood loss.